 Between the two lakes, bull trout showed the opposite pattern of catch rates to gwenis (Figure 3.10, lower plot).
 CPUEs were lower in Seton Lake than in Anderson Lake, as has been the case every year.
 Nearly all of the catch for this species was in the nearshore sets in both lakes.
+In Seton

-In Seton Lake, highest catches occurred in the outflow section, followed by the mid section.
-Bull trout were not captured in the inflow section of Seton Lake in Year 8 (2020).
-In Anderson Lake, catch rates for bull trout were highest in the inflow end followed by the mid section and then the outflow end.
+Lake, catches occurred solely in the outflow section.
+Bull trout were not captured in the inflow or mid sections of Seton Lake in Year 9 (2021).
+In Anderson Lake, catch rates for bull trout were highest in the outflow end; whereas the mid and inflow sections were slightly lower and equivalent with each other.

-As in previous years, catches of rainbow trout in Seton Lake were low with only 3 of this species captured (129, 345 and 415 mm fork lengths; 2020 CPUE = 0.1 fish/10 net-hours).
-A total of 9 rainbow trout were captured in Anderson Lake (ranging from 112 to 385 mm; 2020 CPUE = 5.3 fish/10 net-hours in the nearshore and 0.4 fish/10 net-hours in the offshore).
-By longitudinal zone, rainbow trout were captured in the inflow and outflow sections for Seton Lake and in all three sections of Anderson Lake in 2020.
+As in previous years, catches of rainbow trout in Seton Lake were low with only 3 of this species captured (435, 441 and 447 mm fork lengths; 2021 CPUE = 0.1 fish/10 net-hours).
+A total of 12 rainbow trout were captured in Anderson Lake (ranging from 204 to 460 mm; 2021 CPUE = 3.1 fish/10 net-hours in the nearshore and 0.6 fish/10 net-hours in the offshore).
+By longitudinal zone, rainbow trout were captured in all three sections of Anderson Lake but only in the mid section of Seton Lake in 2021.
 Among years rainbow trout have been captured in low numbers in each of the longitudinal sections of both lakes.